Governor-General of Australia

-Significant functions of the governor-general include giving royal assent to bills passed by the houses of parliament, issuing writs for elections, exercising executive power on the advice of the Federal Executive Council, formally appointing government officials (including the prime minister, other ministers, judges and ambassadors), acting as commander-in-chief of the Australian Defence Force, and bestowing Australian honours.
-However, in almost all instances the governor-general only exercises de jure power in accordance with the principles of the Westminster system and responsible government.
-This requires them to remain politically neutral and to only act in accordance with Parliament (such as when selecting the prime minister and providing royal assent) or on the advice of ministers (when performing executive actions).
-However, in certain limited circumstances, the governor-general can exercise reserve powers (powers that may be exercised without or against formal advice), most notably during the 1975 Australian constitutional crisis.
-These situations are often controversial and the use of and continued existence of these powers remains highly debated.
+Notable functions of the governor-general include giving royal assent to bills passed by both houses of parliament, issuing writs for elections, exercising executive authority on the advice of the Federal Executive Council, appointing government officials (including the prime minister, cabinet ministers, judges and ambassadors), acting as commander-in-chief of the Australian Defence Force (a largely ceremonial role), and bestowing Australian honours and awards.
+However, in almost all instances, the governor-general exercises de jure power only in accordance with the principles of the Westminster system and responsible government.
+This requires them to remain politically neutral and to act only in accordance with the wishes of Parliament (such as when selecting the prime minister and providing royal assent) or on the advice of ministers (when performing executive actions).
+However, in certain limited circumstances, the governor-general can exercise reserve powers (powers that may be exercised without or against formal advice); this has happened only rarely, most notably during the 1975 Australian constitutional crisis.
+These situations are often controversial and the use of and continued existence of discretionary reserve powers remains the subject of much debate.

-In their ceremonial and community roles, the governor-general represents the nation as a whole.
-Domestically, this role entails attending services and commemorations, sponsoring community organisations and hosting events at one of the two official residences (Government House in Canberra and Admiralty House in Sydney).
-Internationally, the governor-general represents Australia by travelling to significant events and by performing and receiving state visits.
-The governor-general is supported by a staff (of 80 in 2018) headed by the official secretary.
+In their ceremonial and community roles, the governor-general represents the nation both at home and abroad.
+Domestically, this role involves attending services and commemorations, sponsoring community organisations and hosting events at one of their two official residences (Government House in Canberra or Admiralty House in Sydney).
+Internationally, the governor-general represents Australia by travelling to and attending significant events (such as state funerals) and by performing and receiving state visits.
+The governor-general is supported by a staff (of 80 in 2018) headed by their official secretary.

-The governor-general is selected by the prime minister, but formally appointed by the monarch of Australia on the prime minister's advice.
+The governor-general is selected by the prime minister, but is formally appointed by the monarch on the prime minister's advice.
 Their term is not fixed, but they typically serve for five years.
-From Federation in 1901 until 1965, 11 out of the 15 governors-general were British aristocrats; however, all since then have been Australian citizens.
-(Note: All but one have also been Australian born, with the exception of Sir Ninian Stephen, who arrived in Australia as a teenager.)
-The current governor-general, Samantha Mostyn, is the second woman to hold the post, after Dame Quentin Bryce (2008–2014).
+From Federation in 1901 until 1965, 11 of the 15 governors-general were British aristocrats; however, all governors-general since then have been Australian citizens.
+(Note: All but one have also been Australian born, with the exception of Sir Ninian Stephen, who had arrived in Australia as a teenager.)
+The current governor-general, Sam Mostyn, is the second woman to hold the post, the first being Dame Quentin Bryce (2008–2014).